-Nearly 36 million Americans suffer from tinnitus or “head noises.”
-These noises may be an intermittent sound or an annoying continuous sound in one or both ears.
+Nearly 36 million Americans currently suffer from a condition known as tinnitus.
+The symptoms of tinnitus are typically described as ringing in the ears or “head noises.”
+These noises may be intermittent sounds or a constant sound in one or both ears.
 Its pitch can range anywhere from a dull, low roar to a high-pitched squeal or whine.
-Prior to any intervention, it is important to undergo a thorough examination and evaluation by your otolaryngologist.
+Prior to any intervention, it is important to undergo a thorough examination and evaluation by your otolaryngologist to identify possible causes that can be corrected.
 An essential part of your treatment is understanding tinnitus and its causes.

 What causes tinnitus?

-Most tinnitus stems from damage to the microscopic endings of the hearing nerve in the inner ear.
-These nerve endings are important for hearing, and injury to them brings about hearing loss and often tinnitus.
-Exposure to loud noise is understood to be one of the leading causes of tinnitus and often damages hearing as well.
-Advancing age is often accompanied by some degree of hearing nerve impairment or tinnitus.
+Most tinnitus is the result of damage to the microscopic endings of hearing nerves in the inner ear.
+These nerve endings are important to hearing, and injury to them can cause a change in hearing, hearing loss, and often tinnitus.
+Exposure is widely recognized as one of the leading causes of tinnitus and often compromises the ability to hear as well.
+Advancing age is often accompanied by some degree of hearing nerve impairment or tinnitus, but is not a normal or expected part of aging and can be prevented.

 There are many causes of “subjective tinnitus,” the noise only you can hear.
-Some causes are not serious (a small plug of wax in the ear canal might cause temporary tinnitus).
+Some causes are not serious, for instance, a small plug of wax in the ear canal can cause temporary tinnitus.
 Tinnitus can also be a symptom of stiffening of the middle ear bones (otosclerosis).

-Tinnitus can be caused by allergies, high or low blood pressure, a tumor, diabetes, thyroid dysfunction, an injury to the head or neck, medications — anti-inflammatories, antibiotics, sedatives, antidepressants, and aspirin — and a variety of other causes.
-If you take any of the listed medications and have ringing in the ears, speak to your physician right away.
+Tinnitus can be caused by allergies, high or low blood pressure, a tumor, diabetes, thyroid dysfunction, or an injury to the head or neck.
+Some medications can cause tinnitus as an adverse reaction or when given in high doses too quickly; these medications are referred to as ototoxic.
+If you are taking anti-inflammatories, antibiotics, sedatives, antidepressants, diuretics, quinines, or blood thinners, especially aspirin and experience ringing in the ears, contact your physician immediately.

 How is tinnitus treated?

-In most cases, there is no specific treatment for tinnitus but will vary on a case-by-case basis.
-If your otolaryngologist finds a specific cause of your tinnitus, he or she may be able to reduce or eliminate the noise.
-However, this determination may require extensive testing including x-rays, balance tests, and laboratory work.
-It is important to understand, though, that most causes cannot be identified.
-Occasionally, medicine may help reduce the noise..
+In most cases, there is no specific treatment for tinnitus but will vary on a case-by-case basis and be dependent on the cause.
+If your otolaryngologist finds a specific cause of your tinnitus, he or she may be able to reduce or eliminate.
+For instance, if it is just an earplug, removal of the obstruction can actually cure your tinnitus.

 Can other people hear the noise in my ears?